xdmushui/partner-center-sdk/develop/get-confirmation-of-customer-consent.md

 - Partner Center

 > [!NOTE]
 > The **Agreement** resource is currently supported by Partner Center in the Microsoft public cloud only.
-It is not applicable to:
+It isn't applicable to:
 > - Partner Center operated by 21Vianet
 > - Partner Center for Microsoft Cloud Germany
 > - Partner Center for Microsoft Cloud for US Government